 HONING HEALTH ALERTS

-Prior to the COVID-19 pandemic, you’d be forgiven for wondering what on earth “WHO” stood for.
+Prior to the pandemic, you’d be forgiven for wondering what on earth “WHO” stood for.
 Now, not a day goes by without some reference to the World Health Organisation.
 Corporate companies spend thousands every year measuring brand awareness… Did so-and-so message cut-through?
-Do these chosen demographics know who we are and what we stand for?
 Is our logo instantly recognisable?
 How did the new colour scheme go down?

 I expect many in brand marketing would aspire to reach the level of recognition that WHO has accomplished in 2020 but, you know, without the deadly virus aspect(!)